 The IJB financial statements for 2020/21 have been prepared on a going concern basis.
 The IJB was established under the requirements of the Public Bodies (Joint Working) (Scotland) Act 2014 and is a Section 106 body as defined in the Local Government (Scotland) Act 1973.
 In accordance with the CIPFA Code of Local Government Accounting (2020/21), the IJB is required to prepare its financial statements on a going concern basis unless informed by the relevant national body of the intention for dissolution without transfer of services or function to another entity.
-This has been reinforced by the most recent CIPFA guidance bulletin 05 (issued at closure of the 2019/20 financial statements) which states that while there is likely to be a significant impact of COVID-19 on local authority financial sustainability, the rationale for the going concern basis of reporting has not changed.
+This has been reinforced by the most recent CIPFA guidance bulletin 05 (closure of the 2020/21 financial statements) which states that while there is likely to be a significant impact of COVID-19 on local authority financial sustainability, the rationale for the going concern basis of reporting has not changed.
 The accounts are prepared on the assumption that the IJB will continue in operational existence for the foreseeable future.

-The IJB's funding from and commissioning of services to partners has been confirmed for 2021/22, and a medium term financial plan has been prepared through to 2023/24.
-The Scottish Government allocation has met all costs associated with the pandemic to date (£4.5 m).
-Additional support (£5.4 m) has been transferred to reserves and is expected to be used to meet costs in 2021/22.
+The IJB's funding from and commissioning of services to partners has been confirmed for 2020/21, and a medium term financial plan has been prepared through to 2023/24.
+The IJB is working within the context of the COVID-19 pandemic, an unprecedented global crisis.
 Work is ongoing through the mobilisation plan prepared by the IJB at the request of the Scottish Government to quantify the impact of COVID-19 on the IJB's financial performance going forward.
 However, ultimately additional costs will be met by the IJB's partners in line with the integration scheme.
 Therefore the IJB considers there are no material uncertainties around its going concern status.